-Border collies are a solid package of energy, cleverness, and diligence, which makes them swift learners of tricks but also highly competitive canines.
-No wonder many dog lovers crave to know more about these brilliant pooches.
+Border collies are a solid package of energy, cleverness, and diligence, which makes them swift learners of tricks and also highly competitive canines.
+No wonder they are one of the most popular dog breeds for agility competitions.
 Let us state a bit of your curiosity by sharing with you these astounding border collie facts.

 Fact #1: Apple of the Queen’s Eye

 Queen Elizabeth might have preferred corgis, but her great-great-grandmother, Queen Victoria, was a huge fan of border collies.
 She was a true dog lover that adores many dog breeds, but in the 1860s she became a border collie enthusiast.

 During the second half of the nineteenth century, the queen promoted the breed.
 Thus, it broke away and distinguished itself from modern collie.
 Before it happened, border collies were known as the Scotch sheepdog because they originated along the borders of England and Scotland.

 Fact #2: King of Herding